 Compliance is necessary in order to avoid fines and penalties.
 For businesses to comply with AML directives, there are a few things they should put in place.

-Establish an AML program: All businesses that are subject to AML regulations should put in place and AML/CFT program.
+- Establish an AML program: All businesses that are subject to AML regulations should put in place and AML/CFT program.
 This includes conducting CDD and ongoing transaction monitoring in line with regulator mandates.
+Learn more about the different AML stages in our blog.